 Address: 1609 19th Ave N, Fargo, ND 58102, United States

 Whether or not you’re an aircraft enthusiast, visiting the Fargo Air Museum is one of the best things to do in North Dakota.
-It is a fascinating museum located in the northern portion of Fargo, near Hector International Airport.
+It is a fascinating museum located in the northern portion of West Fargo, near Hector International Airport.

 The aviation museum houses numerous vintage aircraft, 90 percent of which are still in airworthy condition thanks to dedicated, expert restoration, and maintenance.